s-j-pearce/Application-Program-Interfaces/README.md

 A REST service might publish a WADL document describing the resources it has available as well as the method it will accept in order to access those resources.
 #### Library-based API's
+In order to use this type of API, an application will need to reference or import a library of code or even binary functions.
+The application will then use the functions/routines from the imported library to perform actions as well as exchanging information.

+JavaScript API's are a very good example or a library based API.
 #### Class-based API's (Object orientated) - a special type of library-based API

 #### Function or routines in an OS